 Here we are again.
 It’s hot, hectic and the to-do list just keeps on growing.
-Family, work and community obligations leave us feeling as though we are running on empty.
-Here are a few easy-to-do stress busters that you can incorporate into your day and re-fill your tank.
+Family, work and community obligations leave us feeling as though we are flying off the rails.
+Here are a few easy-to-do stress busters that you can incorporate into your day and keep you on track.
 Now, get on with it!

 - Watch for the next instance in which you find yourself becoming annoyed or angry at something trivial or unimportant.
 Then practice letting go, making a conscious choice not to become angry or upset.
 Effective anger management is a tried-and-true stress reducer.

 - Breathe slowly and deeply.
 Before reacting to the next stressful occurrence, take three deep breaths and release them slowly.
 If you have a few minutes, try a relaxation technique such as meditation or guided imagery.

 - Whenever you feel overwhelmed, practice speaking more slowly than usual.
 You’ll find that you think more clearly and react more reasonably to stressful situations.
 Stressed people tend to speak fast and breathlessly; by slowing down your speech you’ll also appear less anxious and more in control of any situation.

 - Jump-start an effective time management strategy.
 Choose one simple thing you have been putting off (e.g., returning a phone call, making a doctor’s appointment), and do it immediately.
 Just taking care of one nagging responsibility can be energizing and can improve your attitude.

 - Get outdoors for a brief break.
 Our grandparents were right about the healing power of fresh air.
 Don’t be deterred by foul weather or a full schedule.
 Take 5 outside can be rejuvenating.

 - Drink plenty of water and eat small, nutritious snacks.
 Hunger and dehydration, even before you’re aware of them, can provoke aggressiveness and exacerbate feelings of anxiety and stress.